endygomez/azure-devops-environments-analyzer/README.md

 *   **Error 404 (Not Found)**:
     *   Verify that the `-Organization` name is correct.
-    *   The script is currently set to look for the "Gerencia_Tecnologia" project.
-If this project doesn't exist or is misspelled in the script, it could cause errors (although the script now gets the project ID dynamically, an incorrect name will fail at this initial step).
+    *   Verify that the `-ProjectName` exists in your organization and you have access to it.
+    *   Check for any typos in both the organization and project names.

-*   **"Could not retrieve Project ID for Gerencia_Tecnologia..."**:
+*   **"Could not retrieve Project ID..."**:
-    *   Ensure that the project name "Gerencia_Tecnologia" is correct and exists in the specified organization.
-The script depends on this name to start.
+    *   Ensure that the project name exists in the specified organization.
+    *   Verify that you have sufficient permissions to access the project.
+    *   Check if the project name matches exactly (case-sensitive).

 *   **Script doesn't create `reports/` folder or doesn't save CSV**:
     *   Verify that the script has write permissions in the repository root folder.